urbit/docs/docs/learn.md

 As a open-source project, writing documentation for Urbit has become a kind of rite of passage for aspiring contributors.

-Learn Hoon from the ground up through our in-house Urbyte series, or delve into the great doc efforts by some of our awesome community developers.
+Learn Hoon from the ground up through our in-house Urbyte series, or delve into the great doc efforts by some of our community members.

 <list/>